RWS/dd-webapp-custom-examples/docs/customizing/Advanced-skinning.md

 ## Injecting a custom stylesheet file

 In order to some more advanced changes to the skin we'll create a new custom less file which we'll load as part of the application.
-This is considered to be more advanced and requires extra validation when upgrading you're application.
+This is considered to be more advanced and requires extra validation when upgrading your application.

 1. Create a new directory inside the `gui/src` directory called `custom-styles`
 2. Create a new less file called `skin-overwrites.less` inside this directory